 Winter (December to February)

-Winter in Munnar is very chilly with average day temperature hovering around 13°C during.
+Winter in Munnar is very chilly with average day temperatures hovering around 13°C during.
 The night temperature may drop to sub-zero levels at times.
 Heavy woolens are a must during Winters at this place.

 So, in a nutshell- September to May is the best season to visit Munnar.
 Intermittent showers can be experienced during these months.
 Monsoon months also attract those tourists to Munnar who love to experience heavy rains.